When working with Python for AI software, you'll often encounter pip

 python -c "import torch; print(torch.__version__); print(torch.cuda.is_available())"

-- If the output is similar to
+- If the output is something like

 2.6.0